 Sometimes a senior pastor has come to conclusion that life-change happens with some blend of weekend service and a life-on-life ingredient…but is conflicted about the best way to connect and disciple people.
 When that happens a senior pastor will almost always see the need to equally promote all of the available options (i.e., on-campus classes like Precepts or Bible Study Fellowship, specialized and intensive discipleship programs like MasterLife, the Real Life Discipleship Manual or a homegrown option, etc.).

 Solution: I think some combination of a discussion about the degree of difficulty in choosing from too large a menu and an awareness of the precarious position of unconnected people will help.
 Not easy, but any means, but a necessary discussion.
 See also, Supercharge Your Ministry with These 5 Questions, How to Make Next Steps Easier to Choose, and What’s Your Urgency Level for Connecting Unconnected People?

 What do you think?
-Have a question?
 Want to argue?
 You can click here to jump into the conversation.